davenverse/shellfish/docs/tutorial/file_handling.md

 @:@

-Here, we are first creating the file using the `createFile` method and then cheking its existante with the `exists` method.
+Here, we are first creating the file using the `createFile` method and then checking its existent with the `exists` method.

-**Important:** The `createFile` and `createDirectory` methods will only work if the parent directory aready exists, otherwise it will fail so be carefull with that.
-Because of that, if you want to create the parent directories as well you should use the `createDirectories` method like this:
+**Important:** The `createFile` and `createDirectory` methods will only work if the parent directory already exists, otherwise it will fail so be careful with that.
+Because of that, if you want to create the parent directories, as well you should use the `createDirectories` method like this:

 @:select(api-style)